-If the family moves out of the school district prior to the start of the school year, tuition paid will be fully refunded.
-If the move occurs after the start of the school year, tuition cost will be determined on a prorated basis.
-Any tuition payments in excess of this amount will be refunded minus a withdrawal fee.
+If the family moves out of the school district prior to the start of the school year, paid tuition will be fully refunded.
+If the move occurs after the start of the school year, tuition costs will be determined on a prorated basis.
+Any tuition payments more than this amount will be refunded minus a withdrawal fee.